 The winners will receive:

-- A travel grant of up to 1500 Euro for participation in the EdiCitNet Awards Ceremony (at the Edible Cities Network Conference in Barcelona in Winter 2023) or a visit to one of the EdiCitNet Living Labs
+- A travel grant of up to 2000 Euro for participation in the EdiCitNet Awards Ceremony at the Edible Cities Network Conference, which will take place on 15-17th March 2023 in Barcelona, Spain or a visit to one of the EdiCitNet Living Labs

-- A promotional package disseminated via the Edible Cities Network website, social media and newsletter.
+- Promotion via the EdiCitNet website, social media and communication channels.